St. Robert, Missouri: Local

 Hillman and former Ward II Alderman Gene Newkirk both left city government following the results of the August 2010 elections.
 Hillman was elected as the Pulaski County Prosecuting Attorney; Newkirk was elected the Pulaski County Presiding Commissioner.

 The following chart reflects the city's elected officials following the April 2014 municipal election in which incumbent Larry Jackson was defeated by challenger Theresa Cook, herself a former alderman who was defeated for re-election several years earlier.
 Reggie Hall was appointed to fill a vacancy caused by the resignation of Butchy Newkirk and George Lauritson, himself a former mayor, ran unopposed for a seat when Freda Hunnicutt decided not to run for re-election.
 The positions remained unchanged in the 2013 municipal election from those who had been elected in 2014.

 Media

-Pulaski County has one daily and three weekly print newspapers, as well as an online internet daily newspaper.
+Pulaski County historically had one daily and three weekly print newspapers, as well as an online internet daily newspaper.
+All but the weekly Dixon Pilot and the online Pulaski County Daily News are now closed.
 The county also has an internet discussion site, the Pulaski County Insider.